Identification, Images, & Information

 Food

-Larvae are voracious predators that lie in wait for their insect prey under sand or loose soil.
-Members of genus Myrmeleon (known as "doodlebugs") are most frequently noticed--they dig a shallow pit in loose sand to trap prey.
-Members of some other genera live in tree holes.
+Larvae are voracious predators that lie in wait for their insect prey, though different genera have different modes of predation.
+Myrmeleon spp. (often known as "doodlebugs") are most frequently noticed and are the only genus in our area to dig a shallow, funnel-shaped pit in loose sand to trap prey.
+Members of some other genera such as Glenurus and Dendroleon aren't even found in the sand and instead live in tree holes as ambush predators.(5)

-Most species are nocturnal or crepuscular and often come to lights at night.
+adults mostly nocturnal or crepuscular and may come to lights

 See Also